 Drill to the far cortex.
-Maintain the 2.4 mm guide pin in the femur, as it will be used to pass the graft into the femur.
+Maintain the 4 mm spade tipped pin in the femur, as it will be used to pass the TightRope and graft into the femur.
 Identify the space between the vastus medialis and the capsule, and bluntly dissect towards the femoral insertion area with a scissor, leaving the capsule intact.
 A right angle clamp is inserted into the prepared layer down to the medial epicondyle and the tip of the clamp is turned towards the skin.
 Make a 1 cm longitudinal incision and, using the clamp, pass a looped #2 FiberWire® back to the patellar insertion area.
 Note: Before drilling, the isometry of the MPFL may be provisionally evaluated.
 Pass the graft to the femoral incision.
-Wrap it around the pin.
-Maintaining adequate tension on the graft and cycling the knee through the ROM.
-If isometry is not adequate, change the pin location before drilling with the 7 mm reamer.
+Wrap it around the pin, maintaining adequate tension on the graft and cycling the knee through the ROM.
+If isometry is not adequate, change the pin location before drilling with the 6 mm reamer.

-Loop the graft through the passing suture and pass the suture from the patellar origin to the insertion point at the medial femoral epicondyle.
+Loop the TightRope sutures through the #2 FiberWire and pass the graft from the patellar origin to the insertion point at the medial femoral epicondyle.
 It is very important to maintain equal tension on both graft bundles during this step to ensure proper biomechanics of the patellofemoral joint.
-Deliver the sutures out of the medial incision, and, with equal tension on both graft bundles, pull the graft down to the medial epicondyle.
+Deliver the TightRope sutures out of the medial incision, and, with equal tension on both graft bundles, pull the graft down to the medial epicondyle.